VOLCANIC

 Grotto erupts at intervals of 6 to 8 hours.
 Besides the normal eruptions, lasting 1 to 3 hours and reaching up to 10 m (33 feet), also long-lasting eruptions of more than a whole day are known, called marathon eruptions.

-Grotto Geyser in eruption
+Grotto Geyser (right) and Rocket Geyser (left) in concerted eruption

 Rocket Geyser Yellowstone

-Rocket Geyser erupting
+Rocket Geyser erupting after Grotto Geyser quit its play

 Except for Variable Spring east of the boardwalk to Giant Geyser, all other members of the Grotto Group are located north of Grotto.
 Variable Spring shows superheated boiling during Grotto's marathon eruptions, otherwise it is a quiet spring.